All Insights

 For individual developers and small teams, this is a hygiene practice.
 For large organizations and critical systems, it's a requirement.
 For AI systems that may eventually operate autonomously in regulated environments, it's foundational.

-My system now has 65 permissions instead of 161.
-I understand what every credential does.
+After the cleanup, I understand what every credential does.
 I rotate them on schedule.
 I can prove which system uses what access.
 If a credential is compromised, the blast radius is bounded and traceable.

-That's the standard I expect from the agencies I serve.
+That is the standard I expect from the agencies I serve.
 I should expect nothing less from my own infrastructure.